HasanAkcay44/hasan-akcay-de/README.md

 # hasan-akcay-de
-My Homepage
-Die Homepage wird mit dem CSS Framework [Tailwind](https://tailwindcss.com/docs/installation/play-cdn) gebaut.
+The homepage is built with the CSS Framework [Tailwind](https://tailwindcss.com/docs/installation/play-cdn).